Application Lifecycle and Execution Modes

 DigitalSuite supports the entire lifecycle of applications, spanning development, staging, and production.

-For this purpose, DigitalSuite distinguishes between three execution modes denoting the isolated environment in which a specific version of the application is running: Test mode, Acceptance mode, and Live mode.
+For this purpose, the platform distinguishes between three execution modes, denoting the isolated environments in which specific versions of applications may be deployed and running: Test mode, Acceptance mode, and Live mode.

 Typically, a selection of end users is involved in acceptance testing to ensure that the solution meets the requirements.
-To proceed with acceptance testing, the application is deployed in Acceptance mode.
-In this mode, the selected users can test the behavior and performance of the application from an end user's point of view, but without any impact on the production environment and data.
+They can verify the application's behavior and performance from an end user's point of view, but without any impact on the production environment and data.